chrisns/talks/IsItTimeToPutYourPetKubernetesDown.md

 # 💡<!--fit-->

 <!--
-And they'll hopefully come with experience and their own opinions of what worked for them before, so your landscape gets bigger and bigger
+And if you hired smart people they'll come with experience and their own opinions of what worked for them before, so your landscape gets bigger and bigger and more complex
 -->

 ---